 How Title 42 endangers the safety and well-being of asylum-seeking children and families

-In 2021, 480,000 individuals were encountered by U.S. Customs and Border Protection as part of family units, up from 70,000 the previous year.
+As of August 2022, 507,000 individuals were encountered by U.S. Customs and Border Protection as part of family units, surpassing last year's total by 27,000.
 The rise in the number of asylum seekers, combined with the expulsion of children and families, has created a dire humanitarian situation in northern Mexico and in countries of origin, where critical services for those returned are stretched.

 The demographic makeup of the asylum-seeking population is also shifting.
 As an increasing number of Haitians and other Black, non-Spanish-speaking migrants — individuals who are also now subject to expulsion under Title 42 — journey to the U.S. border, there are concerns about increasing violence fueled by discrimination and racism.